fmstam/MLS/readme.md

-# Deep reinforcement learning algorithms implementation
+# Deep reinforcement learning package in pytorch
 The neural networks are implemented in pytroch and the package contains a Training Manager and is designed such that it reduces the overhead in the agents classes.

 ## Implemented algorithms